-It is important for parents to understand the nature of individual tests.
-A non-invasive prenatal blood test on the mother can only suggest a risk that the fetus has an extra X or Y chromosome.
+A non-invasive prenatal blood test (NIPT) on the mother only suggests a risk that the fetus has an extra X or Y chromosome.
 It is not a diagnosis.
-Parents should follow up such a test result by consulting with a genetic counselor who can help interpret the results and discuss options.
+Follow up is needed.

-Children with sex chromosome aneuploidy are unlikely to have severe developmental disabilities.
+Children with X or Y variations are unlikely to have severe developmental disabilities.
 These genetic conditions tend to involve speech delay or learning disability, not profound delays that prevent independent living.
 Many families find that early intervention and special education services minimize the impact of the extra chromosome.

 AXYS is pleased to provide you with the following letter written by a parent of a child with Klinefelter syndrome, but relevant to all parents of a child with an x or y variation: